JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/marco-codes-gradle/clean-test-smart-build/index.md

 # Gradle Basics

-* What 'gradlew clean' does
+* What 'gradlew clean' does.
-* What 'gradlew test' does
+* What 'gradlew test' does.
-* What makes gradle so smart
+* What makes gradle so smart.
-* An overview of the build.gradle file
+* An overview of the build.gradle file.